Oliver Mayerhoffer — how this page works

 Austrian apprenticeship

-Uncle Wolfgang’s kitchen — knife work, order, the forensic eye I still use without naming it.
+Uncle Wolfgang’s kitchen — knife work, order, the careful eye I still use without naming it.

 Oman · Spain · Asia